AquaCal

 HI

-Display shows HI or HIGH TEMP and unit shuts down; water may feel very warm near heater outlet.
+The display shows HI or HIGH TEMP, and the unit shuts down; water may feel very warm near the heater outlet.

 High Water Temperature Lockout